-Sarah Cornelius is a Marketing Specialist at Edmentum and has been with the company since 2014.
+Sarah Cornelius is an Associate Product Manager at Edmentum and has been with the company since 2014.
 In her role, she works to provide educators with engaging and insightful resources.
 Sarah received her B.S. in Professional Communications and Emerging Media from the University of Wisconsin - Stout.

 All Posts by Sarah Cornelius

 Four Tips for Educators to Build Effective Online Teaching Routines + Downloadable Daily Schedule Template

 Educators are getting used to the new-normal of teaching students online and from home.
 This is a huge transition, and no one is expected to be a distance learning expert right out of the gate.